 The vehicle was later found to be explosive-free.

-PDSA Director General, Jan McLoughlin paid tribute to the dogs saying their “devotion and service to society was incredible, especially under such distressing circumstances.”
+PDSA Director General, Jan McLoughlin paid tribute to the dogs saying their “devotion and service to society was incredible, especially under such distressing elavil news.”

 She said: “We will never forget those who lost their lives in these appalling attacks.
 Recognising the actions of these devoted dogs with our prestigious PDSA Order of Merit will be an honour.”